Last update: April 28, 2022.

 You can reach out to anyone on our Code of Conduct team (see below).
 We will work to ensure your safety, privacy, and the confidentiality of the report itself and the information that you are sharing.

-You also have the option of sharing information via this online form.
-What you share will be reviewed by Access Now’s Code of Conduct Officer and General Counsel.
+You also have the option of sharing information via an online form.
+What you share will be received by Access Now’s Code of Conduct Team.

 EMAIL US AT [email protected]

-You can share information via email (including encrypted email) at email@example.com.
-Again, what you share will be reviewed by our Code of Conduct Officer and the General Counsel.
+You can share information via email (including encrypted email) at [email protected].
+Again, what you share will be received by Access Now’s Code of Conduct Team.
 If you’d like to send an encrypted email, download the PGP public key of this email address.

 Contact us anonymously: You can do this by using the Tor Browser to submit the online form.